PFTL/website/content/blog/34_monkey_patching.rst

     print(var1.get_value())
     print(var2.get_value())

 The examples at the beginning of the article, when we were using an integer or a string as attributes are still valid.
-You can check what happens if you copy the object, if you overwrite the method after you stored it as a new variable, etc. There are no mysteries, methods are attributes such as integers or strings.
+You can check what happens if you copy the object, you store it as a new variable, and then you overwrite the method.
+There are no mysteries, methods are attributes such as integers or strings.
 The main difference is that they take inputs.

 In the example above, we have replaced the method at the class-level.
 If we want to replace the method at an instance level, then the approach would be slightly different.
 Note that if we do it at a class-level, all the instances will get the changes, and this may not be what we want.
 We can do: